hypermine-bc/labs/content/posts/need-of-blockchain-ssi.md

   - vishwas
 ---

-This blog can be considered as a follow-up blog (but not necessarily) on a series of blogs on digital identity.
+This blog can be considered as a follow-up blog (but not necessarily) of a series of blogs on digital identity.

 * [Digital Identity; Past, Present and Future](https://hypermineresearch.netlify.app/posts/ssi-intro/): Where we talked about how digital identity evolved over a period of time and where it is heading to - the SSI.
 * [In depth introduction to Self Sovereign Identity (SSI)](https://hypermineresearch.netlify.app/posts/ssi-detail/): We took a deep dive into some of the core components of SSI to understand its terminologies and overall architecture.